Yohng.Com Site

 =================

-A window of size 16 takes parts of the phrases and whole constructions.
-With such a large window however, on this little article serving as an input, the algorithm probably would repeat it verbatim with perhaps only some minor changes.
-To enforce parts of the text to be reassembled, a very large source base is needed to provide many different choices of resolution for different phrases.
+A window of size 16 includes entire phrases into the output.
+With such a large window, however, this relatively short article serving as the input is repeated verbatim with perhaps only some minor changes; in order for the parts of the text to be reassembled, a very large source base is needed to provide many alternative options for resolving different phrases.

-As an analogy, it can be said that a human brain works in some way similarly in its thought chains, where every next thought hooks on the previous and so goes into the infinity exploring the memories of a person, unless something genuinely 'human' intervenes this process and allows a person to act like a living being rather than a finite automata.
+As an analogy, it can be said that the thought chains of a human brain function in a somewhat similar way, where every next thought hooks onto the previous one and so treads the infinite permutations of the stored past memories, unless something genuinely 'human' intervenes in this process and allows one to escape the destiny of a finite automata.

-This is what happens when a very large text is loaded into a 3-letter windowed system.
-I used "Hitchhikers Guide to the Galaxy" by Douglas Adams:
+This is what happens when a very large text is squeezed into a three-letter windowed stochastic database.
+I used 'The Hitchhiker's Guide to the Galaxy' by Douglas Adams:

 ========= window size=3 with a large base ==========